 Speedy action is required at this point.
 After a jury returns a finding of guilt, the case will enter the sentencing phase.
 The defendant will be interviewed, a sentencing report will be prepared for the trial judge, and the court will schedule a sentencing hearing.
 A good trial attorney will continue to make the record as complete as possible by making appropriate post-trial motions and preparing arguments for the lowest possible sentence.

 Defendants and their families do not have to remain idle at this juncture.
-Rather, as soon as a guilty verdict comes in, they should immediately commence the process of interviewing and selecting an appellate attorney to represent the defendant during the next stage of their case.
+Rather, as soon as a guilty verdict comes in, they should immediately commence the process of interviewing and selecting a New Jersey appellate lawyer to represent the defendant during the next stage of their case.
 The fight is far from over - the parties are simply going to another venue to attempt to secure the result that, for whatever reason, was not obtained at trial.

-The criminal appeals firm of James S. Friedman, LLC, strongly recommends that a defendant retain appellate counsel as promptly as possible after the jury returns a guilty verdict and prior to sentencing.
-The appellate attorney can then immediately begin the work of assembling the materials generated in connection with the trial that will be required for the appeal.
+We strongly recommend that a defendant retain New Jersey criminal appellate counsel as promptly as possible after the jury returns a guilty verdict and prior to sentencing.
+The criminal appellate attorney can then immediately begin the work of assembling the materials generated in connection with the trial that will be required for the appeal.
 This results in a smooth transition from the trial phase of the case to the appellate phase, thereby reducing the likelihood of mistakes, as well as missed deadlines that could result in a total loss of appeal rights.

 Defendants must act quickly to protect their right to an appeal or they risk losing it.
 Every appellate court has a deadline for commencing an appeal, and the appropriate papers must be filed and served within that timeframe.